husam287/shein-webscrapping/README.md

 2) Make sure you have the latest version of [Node.js](https://nodejs.org/en/) in your machine.

-3) Navigate to this repo that you have downloaded.

-4) Open terminal and type:
+3) Open terminal in the root folder and type:
     ```bash
         npm install
     ```

-5) Let's start the server
+4) Let's start the server
     ```bash
         npm start
     ```